computational-psychology/computational-psychology-www/content/pages/theses.rst

 Who can write a thesis with us and what are the prerequisites?
 ******************************************************************

-In general, any student with interest in visual perception and some programming skills is welcome to write a Bachelor’s or Master’s thesis in our group.
-However, we do require that you have attended a `Seminar taught by our department <teaching.html>`_.
+We welcome all students with an interest in visual perception and decent programming skills in python to write a Bachelor's or Master's thesis in our group.

-To ensure the successful completion of a thesis, we see the following requirements:
+To ensure the successful progressing and completion of a thesis you need to meet the following requirements:

-- completion of a `Seminar taught by our department <teaching.html>`_, in which we introduce basic aspects of visual perception and how to develop a research project.
+- completion of a `Seminar taught by our department <teaching.html>`_, (or equivalent proof of: basic knowledge of visual perception research, experience how to develop and pursue a research project)
 - interest in visual perception research
 - programming skills in python or R
 - good English skills to read the relevant literature